metosin/reitit/doc/faq.md

 #### Performance

-* Bidi is not optimized for speed and thus, Reitit is [orders of magnitude faster](performance.md) than Bidi.
+* Bidi is not optimized for speed and thus, Reitit is [much faster](performance.md) than Bidi.
 From Bidi source:

 ```clj
 ;; Route compilation was only marginally effective and hard to